LukasKalbertodt/LukasKalbertodt.github.io/_posts/2019-11-14-thoughts-on-error-handling-in-rust.md

 - *Non-solution*: panicking (panicking is for bugs only).
 - *Non-solution*: converting the error into a string and return `Result<_, String>` (loss of semantic information, should be avoided).
 - Creating a custom `enum { Io(io::Error), Parse(ParseIntError) }`.
-- Use a type erased error type like:
+- Use a type-erased error type like:
     - `Box<dyn std::error::Error>`
     - `failure::Error`
     - ... and others